The view looking down at Angels Landing inside Zion Canyon.

 📍Luxury Option Under Canvas Zion; Cliffrose Springdale; Desert Pearl Inn

-Bryce Canyon Accommodations
+Bryce Canyon Accommodations on your road trip

 You can stay close to the National Park, which is excellent for reducing drive time.
 The city of Bryce and Bryce Canyon City are your best bets.
 Additionally, Tropic, UT, will have lodging for you.